droe-lang/droe-lang.github.io/src/guide/installation.md

 You should see:
 ```
-Hello, Roelang!
+Hello, Roe!
 ```

 ## Development Environment Setup

 ### IDE Support

-While Roelang works with any text editor, here are some recommendations:
+While Roe works with any text editor, here are some recommendations:

 #### Visual Studio Code
-- **Syntax highlighting**: Install the Roelang extension (coming soon)
+- **Syntax highlighting**: Install the Roe extension (coming soon)
 - **File associations**: Add `.roe` files to your settings

 #### Vim/Neovim